JacekBialek/PriceIndices/README.md

 #> [1] 1.074934
 ```

-**data\_filtering**

-This function returns a filtered data set, i.e. a reduced user's data frame with the same columns and rows limited by a criterion defined by the **filters** parameter (see documentation).
-If the set of filters is empty then the function returns the original data frame (defined by the **data** parameter).
-On the other hand, if all filters are chosen, i.e. *filters=c(extremeprices, dumpprices, lowsales)*, then these filters work independently and a summary result is returned.
-Please note that both variants of the *extremeprices* filter can be chosen at the same time, i.e. *plimits* and *pquantiles*, and they work also independently.
-For example, let us assume we consider three filters: **filter1** is to reject 1% of the lowest and 1% of the highest price changes comparing March 2019 to December 2018, **filter2** is to reject products with the price ratio being less than 0.5 or bigger than 2 in the same time, **filter3** rejects the same products as **filter2** rejects and also products with relatively *low sale* in compared months, **filter4** rejects products with the price ratio being less than 0.9 and with the expenditure ratio being less than 0.8 in the same time.
+**data_filtering**

+This function returns a filtered data set, i.e. a reduced user’s data
+frame with the same columns and rows limited by a criterion defined by
+the **filters** parameter (see documentation).
+If the set of filters is
+empty then the function returns the original data frame (defined by the
+**data** parameter).
+On the other hand, if all filters are chosen,
+i.e. *filters=c(extremeprices, dumpprices, lowsales)*, then these
+filters work independently and a summary result is returned.
+Please note
+that both variants of the *extremeprices* filter can be chosen at the
+same time, i.e. *plimits* and *pquantiles*, and they work also
+independently.
+For example, let us assume we consider three filters:
+**filter1** is to reject 1% of the lowest and 1% of the highest price
+changes comparing March 2019 to December 2018, **filter2** is to reject
+products with the price ratio being less than 0.5 or bigger than 2 in
+the same time, **filter3** rejects the same products as **filter2**
+rejects and also products with relatively *low sale* in compared months,
+**filter4** rejects products with the price ratio being less than 0.9
+and with the expenditure ratio being less than 0.8 in the same time.

 ``` r
 filter1<-data_filtering(milk,start="2018-12",end="2019-03",